Daenara/rhasspy_weather/README.md

 * zipcode and country_code will only be used if both are set, country_code refers to the two letter code of your country (e.g de)
 * lat and lon will only be used if both are set
 * be sure to input your owm api key, otherwise the script will not work
+* the mqtt section will only be used when output is set to mqtt and can be removed if that is not the case

 ## Usage